Most Active Stories

 ZACK ERICKSON: We have a whole bed here of beautiful herbs which have been featured in our cafeteria and patient meals today.

-ROVNER: Patient meals that are cooked to order, not just deliver from a cart, says Zack Erickson, Faulkier's head of nutrition.
+ROVNER: Patient meals that are cooked to order, not just delivered from a cart, says Zack Erickson, Fauquier's head of nutrition.
 Inside the hospital, there's art on the walls, carpets on the hallways to keep the noise level down, and soothing lighting rather than harsh fluorescents.
 Even in the emergency room, the care is, well, personal.

 This afternoon, Doctor Matthew Rhames is tending to breast cancer patient Theresa Hale(ph).
 She's got some unexplained swelling in her arm.